 Shen, Shiran Victoria.
 “The Political Pollution Cycle.”
 Abstract

 Building on the stylized fact that incentives shape political behavior, this paper shows that even after controlling for institutional factors and macro trends, local policy implementation in autocracies like China can change over time.
 Studying the critical case of air pollution control policies to fathom the effect of political incentives on local policy implementation over time, I advance a theory of what I call the “political pollution cycle.”
 I theorize that local leaders cater to the policy prioritization of the central leader and in the process foster systematic regional patterns of air quality over time.
 Using remote sensing, box modeling, observational data, and qualitative field research, I find that top prefectural leaders in China ordered laxer regulation of pollution towards the end of their tenure so that the delivery of social stability and economic achievements boded well for their career advancement.
 Such strategic implementation came unintentionally with tremendous human costs.

 - Winner of the 2017 Paul A. Sabatier Award.
 Award by the American Political Science Association for the best conference paper on science, technology, and environmental politics.

 - Winner of the 2018 Malcolm Jewell Award.
 Award by the Southern Political Science Association for the best graduate student conference paper.

 Shen, Shiran Victoria, Cesar Martinez, and Edgar Franco.
-“When Electoral Accountability Harms Voters: Evidence from Political Pollution Cycles in Mexico’s Metropolitan Areas.”
+“When Electoral Responsiveness Harms Voters: Evidence from Electoral Pollution Cycles in Mexico’s Metropolitan Areas.”
+Abstract

 Social Impacts of Climate Change